bothomaje/the-studentr/docs/briefs/ui-prototyping.md

 ## Acceptance criteria (UI phase)
 ### 1. Navigation
-From a single entry point, a user can switch between all major screens via the stacked widget.
+From a single entry point, a user can switch between all majorscreens via the stacked widget.

 ### 2. Data surfaces
 - Dashboard shows modules with computed marks and admission checks.